VPAC/superlinux/supercomputingwithlinux.md

 `du -sk * | sort -nr | cut -f2 | xargs -d "\n" du -sh  > diskuse.txt`

 The command `df` will generate a report of file system disk space usage.
-If a filename is added it will generate a report just for the file system that the file is located on.
+It also has options like, -h, --total )to provide the sum) etc. If a filename is added it will generate a report just for the file system that the file is located on.

 **head and tail**